Operator Reference

 pregenerated.
 As this transformations have to be freed after a timeout

-occurs, the runtime of find_aniso_shape_models
+occurs, the runtime of find_aniso_shape_models exceeds the value of

 the specified 'timeout' by this time.